ChristianFox/KFXLog/README.md

 [![Platform](https://img.shields.io/cocoapods/p/KFXLog.svg?style=flat)](http://cocoapods.org/pods/KFXLog)

 ## Example
-To run the example project, clone the repo, run the app and watch the console for various log messages, you will also see an alert pop up in the app.
+To run the example project, clone the repo, run the app and push some buttons.

-All the configuration is set in the AppDelegate also all console log messages are called from the AppDelegate, you can play around with the configuration properties to see how they effect the formatting.
+All the configuration is set in the AppDelegate and you can play around with the configuration properties to see how they effect the formatting.
-The alert log is called from DEMOViewController because the sender of the message needs to be a UIViewController subclass.

 ## Requirements
-iOS 8
+iOS 8+

-Xcode 7
+Xcode 7+
-* I don't know any reason why it wouldn't work on earlier versions, I just haven't tested it on them.

 ## Installation